rjtsg/SimpleBraytonCycle/README.md

 # SimpleBraytonCycle
-In this repository a program for a simple brayton cycle is written
+In this repository a program for a simple brayton cycle is written.